uhs-robert/uhs-robert/README.md

 Founder of [UpHill Solutions](https://uphillsolutions.tech).
 I **enjoy solving puzzles**, **overcoming challenges**, and **making great software along the way**.

 For me, it's all about the **journey, not the destination**.
-What can I say, I'm a hiker who just loves to climb.
-I savor the trails that we take on our way to the top more than the view once we get there.
-I want my clients to enjoy the view, while my eyes are fixed on the next mountain to climb.
+I'm a hiker who just loves to climb.
+I'd rather let my friends enjoy the view once we reach the top while I look for the next mountain to climb.
 This is not only how I like to hike but also how I like to run my business.
 Every problem is an exciting adventure, a new mountain to experience and enjoy.
-It makes me happy to help get you to the top!
+Helping my clients reach the top, too, is what I do best.

-If anything I've created has helped you, _consider sponsoring_.
-Your support means more to me emotionally than financially.
-Seeing someone take the time to say "thank you" is heartwarming.
-It's what keeps both my code and my kids running.
+If anything I've created has helped you, _please consider sponsoring_.
+Your contribution could be the thing that keeps both my code and my kids running.

 ## About Me